Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/5 Horror Adventures.md

 ## Tarokka Deck and Spirit Board

+> [!note]
+> PERMISSION IS GRANTED TO PHOTOCOPY THIS PAGE FOR PERSONAL USE.

 Ravenloft has a tradition of adventures featuring setting-specific props and memorable, set-piece encounters.
 Such atmospheric scenes immerse players in an experience unique to the Land of the Mist.
 Two fateful tools used in such encounters are detailed here, the tarokka deck and spirit board.
 Consider including these mystery-steeped props in your own Ravenloft adventures, or use them as inspiration to create other immersive experiences.

 ### Tarokka Deck